Gilone/fenghao.github.com/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>A passionate developer, learner and thinker.</p>
+**A passionate developer, learner and thinker.**
-<p>Also a Yo-Yo&#129664 player, guitar player and drummer.</p>
+**Also a Yo-Yo player, guitar player and drummer.**

-I'm currently studying on campus as a graduate student at the University of California, San Diego and I am actively looking for an internship in the 2022 summer.
-I may be the intern you need who is willing to learn and keep making progress, so feel free to email me.
+**I'm currently studying on campus as a graduate student at the University of California, San Diego and I am actively looking for an internship in the 2022 summer.
+I may be the intern you need who is willing to learn and keep making progress, so feel free to email me.**

 ### EDUCATION

 - University of California, San Diego (UCSD), Sept.
 2021 - Present
   - M.S. in Computer Science
+- University of Electronic Science and Technology of China (UESTC), Sept.
+2016 - July 2020
+  - B.Eng. in Computer Science, Overall GPA: 3.98/4 (92.1), **Ranking: 1/242**
 - Georgia Institute of Technology (Gatech), Research Program, July 2019 - Oct.
 2019
 - Chinese Academy of Sciences, Research Program, Dec.
 2018 - Mar.
 2019
 - Sophia University, Japan, Exchange Program, July 2017
-- University of Electronic Science and Technology of China (UESTC), Sept.
-2016 - July 2020
-  - B.Eng. in Computer Science, Overall GPA: 3.98/4 (92.1), Ranking: 1/242

 ### SKILL

-Languages: Python, C/C++, Java/Jersey/SpringBoot, JS/React/Axios/HTML/CSS, Matlab, VBA
+- Languages: Python, C/C++, Java/Jersey/SpringBoot, JS/React/Axios/HTML/CSS, Matlab, VBA

-Developer Tools: Git/Gerrit/JIRA, Linux, vSphere, Tomcat/Nginx, Jenkins, Docker, MongoDB/SQLite/SQLServer
+- Developer Tools: Git/Gerrit/JIRA, Linux, vSphere, Tomcat/Nginx, Jenkins, Docker, MongoDB/SQLite/SQLServer

 ### PROFESSIONAL EXPERIENCE